Emik03/KeepCoding/Documentation/KeepCoding_ComponentPool.md

 ### [KeepCoding](KeepCoding.md 'KeepCoding')
 ## ComponentPool Class
 A ComponentPool is a collection of Module Types.
 The generator will pick Count times from this list and instantiate a component of the chosen type.
-Written by Emik.
 ```csharp
 public sealed class ComponentPool
 ```